harkalygergo/wp-turbo/README.md

 ### Development

 - separate, modifiable and cache-able files for JavaScript code into head, after body start and footer
+- option to add "logged-in-user-[ID]" class to body

 ### SEO